A revealing truth about myself

 That said, the issues which could have been solved by YBM Nga were also raised with others when I do not hear from him, that he would intervene.

 With MBPJ, I do not have to go beyond the mayor.
 I leave it in his discretion on what is right, and needs to be fixed.
-Except for some nagging issues, I would not raise the matter with him again.
-Same with MPS director of landscape, whom I am ever grateful on behalf of the people who give me the feedback to channel to him.

 Yesterday’s flash flood at Batu Caves is symptomatic of deeper issues I’ve long highlighted.
 If poor drainage construction is indeed one of the root causes, then the failure to compel contractors to rectify faults before handover is proving costly.